 - a peace officer who has lawfully taken custody of a minor, if the peace officer has reasonable grounds to believe the minor is in need of immediate medical treatment.

-For information on who may consent to immunization of a child, refer to Texas Statutes Family Code 32.101.
+For information on who may consent to immunization of a child and under what circumstances, refer to Texas Statutes Family Code 32.101.

 Written authorization for a non-parent to give consent for treatment